adncllng/vmock/src/pages/news/en/kaymarie-and-me-on-ctv-news-at-five-to-talk-about-our-participatory-documentary-essay-✨.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: >-
-  Kaymarie joined me on CTV News Five to talk about our collaborative documentary essay!
+title: On CTV News for our collaborative documentary essay premiering on the 6th!
 date: 1590-06-29T15:18:32.000Z
 description: >-
   "We should strive to create wherever possible the conditions for dialogue and